-The M.Ed Programme runs over two years and is comprised of three major facets:
+The Master of Education (Educational Psychology) programme runs over two years and is comprised of three major facets:

 Practical training is provided in conjunction with theoretical input.
 Students are provided with experience with clients in the Wits Education Clinic and direct practical experience in community work.

 During the second year of the course, students are required to work at one of the intern placement sites.
 Internship placements are an integral part of the Wits training programme and successful completion of an internship is necessary for the award of the degree.
 Placement is at the discretion of the internship.

 A central requirement for the degree is a research report which presents research in an area related to clinical psychology.
 Students will begin in early February with seminars on research methodology and be given several weeks in which to begin planning appropriate research.
 Each student will be assigned a supervisor, who will help the student to prepare a research proposal for approval by the Department and by Faculty of Humanities.
 The student will then conduct the research.

 The Health Professions Council of South Africa expects students to complete all the requirements for their degree (including the research report) within 3 years of initial registration.

 Application Closing date (for study in 2016): 31 July 2015

 Please submit your University Postgraduate Admission Form online at the Student Enrolment Centre (https://www.wits.ac.za/applications/portal/index) and your Department Course Application Form to the Department of Psychology.
 Be sure to enclose official university transcripts and one passport sized photograph with your department application form.
 These forms can be downloaded on the links below.

 In addition to your application, please choose two referees from people acquainted with your academic and/or professional performance.
 Choose people who have an understanding of the needs of the profession.
 Ask them to send referees reports to the Department of Psychology or via e-mail to; email@example.com to arrive before the closing date.